Seattle Seahawks: Post-championship years (2014–2023)

 The 2020 season saw the Seahawks win their first five games, a franchise-best for a start to a season.
 Despite the Seahawks losing three of their next four games, the Seahawks finished strong, earning twelve victories for the first time since their Super Bowl season in 2014, and winning the division for the first time in four years.
-However, despite the 12–4 record and the division title, the Seahawks' season ended the following week against the Rams, who never trailed in a 30–20 victory.
+However, despite the 12–4 record and the division title, the Seahawks' season ended the following week against the Los Angeles Rams, who never trailed in a 30–20 victory.
 The Seahawks struggled and started the 2021 season 3–8.
-Russell Wilson had an injured finger missing 3 games and the Seahawks were shut out the first time in the Wilson era in Week 10 against the Packers.
+Russell Wilson had an injured finger missing 3 games and the Seahawks were shut out the first time in the Wilson era in Week 10 against the Green Bay Packers.
 This was their worst first half of a season since 2009, under then-head coach Jim Mora.
 The Seahawks were eliminated from playoff contention on December 26 in a loss to the Chicago Bears, and they finished last in their division for the first time since 1996.
-With wins over the Lions and the Cardinals they finished 7–10.
+With wins over the Detroit Lions and the Arizona Cardinals they finished 7–10.

-Following the 2021 season was an off-season of continuing change, punctuated with the trade of quarterback Russell Wilson to the team he and the Seahawks beat in Super Bowl XLVIII, the Denver Broncos, on March 6, 2022.
-The Broncos traded quarterback Drew Lock, tight end Noah Fant, defensive lineman Shelby Harris, two first-round picks (for that year's draft, No. 9 overall, and 2023's), two second-round picks (that year's, No. 40 overall, and 2023's) and a 2022 fifth-round selection to the Seahawks for Wilson and a 2022 fourth-round pick.
-Another hallmark franchise player from the Super Bowl-winning Seahawks, former All-Pro linebacker Bobby Wagner, was also cut by the team that same day, a move that saves them $16.6 million in cap space.
+The 2021 season was followed by an offseason of change, punctuated with the trade of quarterback Russell Wilson to the team he and the Seahawks beat in Super Bowl XLVIII, the Denver Broncos, on March 6, 2022.
+The Broncos traded quarterback Drew Lock, tight end Noah Fant, defensive end Shelby Harris, two first-round picks (for that year's draft, No. 9 overall, and 2023's), two second-round picks (that year's, No. 40 overall, and 2023's) and a 2022 fifth-round selection to the Seahawks for Wilson and a 2022 fourth-round pick.
+Another hallmark franchise player from the Super Bowl-winning Seahawks, former All-Pro linebacker Bobby Wagner, was cut by the team that same day, a move that saves them $16.6 million in cap space.
 The Seahawks also took on $26 million in dead money by trading Wilson; ESPN Stats & Information research revealed it to be the second-most dead money a team has ever incurred, trailing the $33.8 million the Philadelphia Eagles ate in their trade of Carson Wentz the previous year.

+In the 2022 season, the Seahawks finished with a 9–8 record and made the playoffs.
+The team's season ended in the Wild Card round with a 41–23 loss to the San Francisco 49ers.
+The 2023 season saw the Seahawks finish 9–8 and miss the postseason.
+Carroll was fired from his head coaching position after the 2023 season.
+Carroll remained with the team in an unspecified advisory role.

+Mike Macdonald years (2024–present)

+Mike Macdonald, formerly defensive coordinator of the Baltimore Ravens, was hired as the new head coach.
+In the 2024 season, the Seahawks went 10–7 but missed the postseason.